jigx-com/jigx-docs/docs/Building Apps with Jigx/Data/Data Providers/Dynamic Data/Creating columns _ data records.md

 updatedAt: Tue Nov 05 2024 11:22:22 GMT+0000 (Coordinated Universal Time)
 ---

-There are three methods to create columns in Dynamic Data tables, and it all depends on where your data comes from if it is pre-existing or new data to be added while the app is in use.&#x20;
+There are three methods to create columns in Dynamic Data tables, and it all depends on where your data comes from if it is pre-existing or new data to be added while the app is in use.

 1. Create a jig in Jigx Builder with the columns and save data to your table.
 2. Create your columns and data manually in Jigx Management.